Why Paid Social Creative Is the #1 Performance Driver

 Today, that advantage has largely disappeared.

-This shift means that advertisers are no longer competing primarily on targeting — they are competing on content quality and performance signals.
+As a result, advertisers are no longer competing primarily on targeting — they are competing on creative quality and performance.

 1. Immediate attention capture

-Users decide within seconds whether to continue watching or scroll away.
+Users decide within seconds whether to keep watching or scroll away.

 2. Clear value communication